6th CHAMBER Triple Quartet Project workshop. Ensemble KROCK. ESKUS Helsinki

 1st-5th CHAMBER Katrina Chamber Music Festival, various chamber concerts.
 With Lena Willemark, Svante Henryson, Margareta Sörenson, Mats Bergström, Trio ZPR, David Huang & Daniel Migdal. Åland, Finland

-9th SOLO/CHAMBER Music by Dowland, de Visée, Bach & Vivaldi.
-Solo and with Sätterströmska Sällskapet string quartet.
+9th SOLO RECITAL Music by Dowland, de Visée, Kapsberger, Piccinini & Bach.
 Slätmons konsertkapell, Sweden

 1oth SOLO RECITAL Music by Dowland, Danyel, de Visée & Bach. Åsgård Mariefred, Sweden